TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_soc_software_sync.md

 - ADC 2
      - SOC 0,1 triggers are set to InputXbar[5]
      - SOC 0 samples Channel 0
-     - SOC 1 samples Channel 2
+     - SOC 1 samples Channel 1 (SOC 1 samples Channel 4 in case of AM261x-LP)
 ## Interrupt Configurations
 - ADC1INT1 source is set to EOC/SOC1
 - INTXbar[0] is configured for ADC1INT1